Marijuana Legalization in the United States: A Comparison of Non-Medical Marijuana Policies and Regulations across Ten U.S. States

 This report summarizes eight years of policy and public health knowledge since Colorado and Washington became the first states in the U.S. – and the first jurisdictions in the world – to begin to develop and implement policies around a commercial marketplace for marijuana.

-Since 2012, eight additional U.S.states have legalized the commercial sale of marijuana – most following fairly closely in line with the frameworks laid out by WA and CO, though each making subtle changes along the way, based on scientific, public health, and policy learnings; political pressures; and a bourgeoning industry.
+Since 2012, eight additional U.S.states have legalized the commercial sale of marijuana – most following fairly closely in line with the frameworks laid out by Colorado and Washington states, though each making subtle changes along the way, based on scientific, public health, and policy learnings; political pressures; and a bourgeoning industry.
 U.S. states will continue to advance and evolve marijuana regulatory policy – perhaps even in the face of a future federal legalization.

 These various regulatory approaches should be carefully studied and compared – taking note of the potential benefits and/or harms to public health and safety from different regulatory frameworks.
 Ultimately, when one regulatory approach is selected – whether for medical legalization or adult use legalization – it becomes challenging to change course, even in the face of new scientific information that may be gleaned.